 - In the episode "Family Business", an officer who reflexively shot an unarmed man has become suicidal out of guilt, and Frank resolves the situation in one of the most powerful moments in the show.
 This is a scene made awesome specifically because of how heartwarming it is.

-- The final part of "This Way Out", as Frank makes a rare show of force, with the NYPD patrol cops, ESU and detectives sweeping the Bitterman Projects and clearing out the gang-bangers to thunderous applause and cheers from everyone else living there.
+- Frank makes a rare show of force, with the NYPD patrol cops, ESU and detectives sweeping the Bitterman Projects and clearing out the gang-bangers to thunderous applause and cheers from everyone else living there:

 - After an assassination attempt on Frank failed in "Dedications", he's recuperating in the hospital, with his family staying the entire night.
 The awesome part goes to Henry: 1).
 Carrying and concealing a gun so if another attempt is made on his son, he'll be there to stop it and 2).
 He, the oldest member of the family, stays up the entire night just in case it does happen.